Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 When preparing a recipe that calls for a thawed whipped topping and you find that yours is still in the freezer, don't put it in the microwave to thaw.
 When this happens, you lose some of the quantity of your whipped topping.
 It's better to put your container of frozen whipped topping in the refrigerator the night before or several hours before you're going to prepare the dish requiring it.

 One of the best toppings for a banana Popsicle is whipped cream.
 You can put vanilla wafers crumbs in a bowl and sprinkle them on top.
-The taste is reminiscent of banana pudding and can't be beat for simplicity and fun.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.